Photo by Mars Taska

 Noma Mirny (they/them) is a Brooklyn-based playwright, director, & actor hailing from Boston, Mass.

-Noma is a senior at the NYU Tisch School of the Arts (Drama & DDW), where they received a multi-hyphenate theatrical training at the Playwrights Horizons Theater School, & where they’re currently completing their degree in TV writing in the Rita & Burton Goldberg Department of Dramatic Writing.
+Noma is a current senior at the NYU Tisch School of the Arts (Drama & DDW), where they received a multi-hyphenate theatrical training at the Playwrights Horizons Theater School, & where they’re currently completing their degree in TV writing in the Rita & Burton Goldberg Department of Dramatic Writing.

 Their writing has gone up Off-Off-Broadway with Good Apples Collective (BroadwayWorld Article) & educationally with Playwrights Horizons Downtown, Broke People Play Festival, and Uproar Theatre Corps, among others.